 These were some of the tidbits related to Windows 8.1.
 Apart from these small nifty features, there are many more features to bring a modern computing experience to businesses and professionals.
 And now the Windows 8 has been made available in many new form factor tablets.

-As we have already mentioned, some of these posts have already been covered separately in details, and others will covered – on each daily – over the next few days.
+As we have already mentioned, some of these posts have already been covered separately in detail, and others will be covered – on each daily – over the next few days.

 Let us know what you think of Windows 8.1.